Contact Us Contact Us Replicon Login

 Labor Requirements

-The Labor Law in Spain is mainly regulated by the Workers Statute.
-The Code governs the terms and conditions of employment such as working hours, holidays, rest periods, wages, overtime, leave and termination of employment, etc. However, Collective Bargaining Agreements (CBAs) are another crucial source of labor relations.
-CBAs are negotiated at the sector/company level by the employer and employee representatives.
-These CBAs may grant better rights regarding specific working conditions (i.e. annual leave, holidays).
+The Labor Law in Spain is mainly regulated by the Workers Statute (last amended in 2024) which governs the terms and conditions of employment such as working hours, holidays, rest periods, wages, overtime, leave and termination of employment, etc. However, Collective Bargaining Agreements (CBAs) also govern various aspects of labor relations.

 Hours & Pay Regulations